Everything You Need to Know About Vehicles in Operation (VIO)

 Another important difference is that government vehicle definitions and data methods change over time.
 The Federal Highway Administration included this original footnote in their data through 2011 and we made the important point bold:

-These footnotes were added to the data covering 1960 through 2011, available through the Bureau of Transportation Statistics:
+These footnotes are added to the data covering 1960 through 2016, available through the Bureau of Transportation Statistics:

 3).
 The government double-counts vehicles, and includes vehicles not in use